 Before hiring a professional pest control company, consider these tips to help you weed out potential scam pest control services:

-Check the provider’s professional license and liability insurance.
-Make sure the technician who actually applies the treatment has an up-to-date certification.
+• Check the provider’s professional license and liability insurance.
+Make sure the technician who applies the treatment has an up-to-date certification.

-If something seems fishy, get a second opinion.
-Most trustworthy companies, such as Terminix and Orkin, will offer free inspections and free quotes for pest control services.
+• If something seems fishy, get a second opinion.
+Most trustworthy companies, such as Terminix and Orkin, will offer free inspections and quotes for pest control services.

-If you sign up for seasonal services, read your contract carefully and make sure you understand what’s included in coverage.
+• If you sign up for seasonal services, read your contract carefully and ensure you understand what’s covered.

-Read third-party customer reviews.
-Most reputable companies will have an active online and social media presence and respond to any complaints about their services.
+• Read third-party customer reviews on sites like the Better Business Bureau (BBB) website and Trustpilot.
+Most reputable companies will have an active online and social media presence and respond to complaints about their services.

 How much does pest control cost?

 The cost of pest control will vary based on your location, the pest in question, and the severity of the infestation.
-For example, a severe bed bug infestation in Manhattan will be far more costly to remove than a few spiders in a home in Iowa.
+For example, a severe bed bug infestation in Manhattan will like cost more to remove than a few spiders in a home in Iowa.
 Here are some average costs for pest control:

-• If multiple visits are required, the initial assessment usually costs between $150 and $300.
+• If multiple visits are required, the initial assessment usually costs between $150–$300.
 Subsequent visits will cost less.

 • For year-round pest control, the price will depend on the frequency of the visits.
-Monthly appointments will usually run between $40 and $70, while quarterly pest control services will cost between $100 and $300 per treatment.
+Monthly appointments usually run between $40–$70, while quarterly pest control services cost between $100–$300 per treatment.

-• Ants, cockroaches, and spiders are some of the easiest pests to remove, while termites and bed bugs are often the most expensive to remove and can be difficult to eliminate.
+• Ants, cockroaches, and spiders are some of the easiest pests to remove, while termites and bed bugs are often the most expensive and difficult to eliminate.

 What does a pest control service do?